Ecstasy (also known as MDMA) is often used leisurely, because of its psychoactive effects.

 People who take it are drawn towards it because it ignites positive emotions (euphoria, heightened sensations, etc.).
 This drug causes every sensation of touch, light, and sound to be greatly intensified, thus making it popular at parties and concerts.

 Ecstasy can be abused via the following routes:

 Orally (pill, tablet, or capsule)

 If you’re looking to identify whether or not a friend or loved one is abusing ecstasy, you can start looking for signs as soon as they begin.
 A person will more than likely experience a wide range of effects, due to a combination of the stimulating and hallucinogenic properties of the drug.

-Ecstasy also causes overstimulation in the brain, and changes the activity and course of neurons and neurotransmitters in your central nervous system (CNS).
-If electrical activity becomes out of control, the user may experience seizures or convulsions.
+Ecstasy also causes overstimulation in the brain and changes the activity and course of neurons and neurotransmitters in your central nervous system (CNS).
+If an electrical activity becomes out of control, the user may experience seizures or convulsions.
 This also leads to increased: